zigtools/playground/README.md

 # Zigtools Playground

-Works pretty well in a bunch of browsers, but note the required security headers.
+Run and explore Zig in your browser, with compiler and LSP support built in.

-## Installing
+## Installation

 You can either:

 - Use it online: https://playground.zigtools.org/
 - Run it locally:

 Requires Zig `0.15.1`.
+Will automatically fetch Zig along with ZLS, compiling both for webassembly.

 ```bash
 zig build